jet/Microservice-Edge-Testing-Example/overview.md

 which action to take, and if it is determined an item needs to be updated, it handles that.

-### Producer production style wire up
+#### Producer Production Style Wire Up

 In `Program.fs`, the actual microservice is initialized, simply listening on rest endpoints calling the controllers, or listening on a kafka topic for messages and passing them along.
-Since everything is depenency injected in controllers & buisiness logic, this is also where the database / upstream services would have to be injected
+Since everything is depenency injected in controllers & buisiness logic, this is also where the database / upstream services would have to be injected.

-## Databases / Upstream Services
+### Databases / Upstream Services

-For every Database / Upstream service, the api to interact with it is definied in the domain types.
+For every Database / Upstream service, the API to interact with it is definied in the domain types.
 There are two simple passthrough classes defined, each implementing this interface for a database.
 Also, the mocked database is purposefully seeded with different data to simulate a dev and QA/prod environment with different data.

-## Producer Edge
+### Producer Edge

 The `ProducerEdge` simply implements the client facing interface defined in our domain.types, and passes whatever it was given over the correct protocols for